Blue Lagoon geothermal spa in Iceland, showing milky blue water surrounded by black lava rocks and steam rising from the warm po

 How hot are geothermal pools in Iceland?

-Are geothermal pools suitable for children?
+Are geothermal hotel pools in Iceland suitable for children?

 Can you see the northern lights from geothermal pools at hotels in Iceland?